formkit/docs-content/advanced/core.md

 ### Group

 A group is a node that produces an object value.
-Children of a group node use their `name` to produce a property of the same name in the groups’s value object — `<FormKit type="form">` is an instance of a group.
+Children of a group node use their `name` to produce a property of the same name in the group’s value object — `<FormKit type="form">` is an instance of a group.

 <client-only>